mattermost/docs/source/help/apps/desktop-changelog.rst

  - Fixing an issue where users are not able to paste text into the login screen. `MM-23784 <https://mattermost.atlassian.net/browse/MM-23784>`_
  - Fixing an issue where back/forward navigation on the OAuth window causes the app to crash. `MM-23153 <https://mattermost.atlassian.net/browse/MM-23153>`_
  - Fixing an issue where a Desktop notification is not shown when session expires on Windows 10. `MM-23806 <https://mattermost.atlassian.net/browse/MM-23806>`_
- - Fixing Segmentation Fault crashes that might be be experienced in some linux desktop clients.
+ - Fixing crash issues that might be be experienced in some linux desktop clients.
 This is an upstream bug in the ``libnotifyapp`` library and a recommended workaround is to disable the system tray icon in the Desktop settings.
 - **v4.4.0, release day 2020-02-16**
  - Original v4.4.0 release